dykoffi/hello/README.md

 2. Define the main branch `git branch -M main`
 3. Add files in `git add .`
 4. Commit your code by using `git commit -am "First commit"`
-5. Create git repository `gh repo create moust -r origin --public --push`
+5. Create git repository `gh repo create moust -s . -r origin --public --push`
 6. If you wnat you open the repository in the browser `gh browse`